dclong/blog/misc/content/2020-10-15-tips-on-sshuttle.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!
 **

+1. `sudo` permission is required to run sshuttle.

 1. It's valid to run sshuttle more than once simultaneously on a single client machine, connecting to a different server every time, so you can be on more than one VPN at once.